Higher homotopy categories, higher derivators, and K-theory: Higher derivators

 \begin{definition} An $\infty$-\emph{prederivator} with domain $\dia$ is an enriched functor

 An $\infty$-prederivator $\der$ with domain $\dia$ is an $n$-\emph{prederivator} if it factors through the inclusion $\catn \subset \catinf$, that is, $\der$ is an enriched functor

 \end{definition}

 A \emph{strict} morphism of $\infty$-prederivators is a natural transformation $F \colon \der \to \der'$ between enriched functors.
 Thus, we obtain a category of $\infty$-prederivators, denoted by $\PreDer_{\infty}$, which is enriched in $\infty$-categories.
 For any $n \geq 1$, there is a full subcategory $\PreDer_n \subset \PreDer_{\infty}$ spanned by the $n$-prederivators.
 In the same way that the classical theory of (pre)derivators is founded on a ((2,2)=)2-categorical context, the general theory of $\infty$-prederivators involves an $(\infty, 2)$-categorical context.
-We point out that it would be natural to consider also non-strict morphisms (aka. pseudonatural transformations) between $\infty$-prederivators, because these employ non-trivial $2$-morphisms in $\catinf$, but these will not be needed in this paper.
+We point out that it would be natural to consider also non-strict morphisms (aka. pseudonatural transformations) between $\infty$-prederivators, but these will not be needed in this paper.

 \textbf{Notation.} Let $\der$ be an $\infty$-prederivator with domain $\dia$ and let $u \colon \x \to \y$ be a functor in $\dia$.
 We will often denote the induced functor $\der(u) \colon \der(\y) \to \der(\x)$ by $u^*$.
 Moreover, if $i_{\y, y} \colon \Delta^0 \to \y$ is the inclusion of the object $y \in \y$ and $F \in \der(\y)$, we will often denote the object $\der(i_{\y, y})(F)$ in $\der(\Delta^0)$ by $F_{y}$.